 The interruption of the current from battery to transformer primary by the vibrator contacts produces a series of discontinuities which can be represented by Fourier series extending throughout the radio-frequency band.
-As-suming a periodic time of 10 milliseconds (100 c/s) the circuit is likely to be broken in a time of less than 0.1 m-sec; with a primary current of 5 amperes this phenomenon may be described as a rate of change of current of 50,000 amperes per second, which perhaps suggests some radio interference.
+Assuming a periodic time of 10 milliseconds (100 c/s) the circuit is likely to be broken in a time of less than o.1 m-sec; with a primary current of 5 amperes this phenomenon may be described as a rate of change of current of 50,000 amperes per second, which perhaps suggests some radio interference.
 The secondary contacts of a self-rectifying or synchronous vibrator cause relatively less interference, partly because of the smaller current and partly because the timing condenser reduces the steepness of the wave-front.

-The best method of suppressing the interference depends on the particular frequency band which is to be protected.
-In general, suppression is more difficult at the lower frequencies, and one of the worst cases is a receiver which has to cover the long-wave broadcast band.
-At such frequencies it is difficult to make a choke of high R.F. impedance but low D.C. resistance, and the reactance of a condenser of reasonable dimensions is not very low.
+The best method of suppressing the interference depends on the particular frequency band which able dimensions is not very low.
 Therefore, the volt-drop limitations require that the minimum and (b) better cooling of the transformer, but if the transformer is to be hermetically number of filter stages should be used; and by completely screening the vibrator and transformer, only two leads need be filtered, the live battery lead to the primary and the H.T. + outgoing lead, of which the battery lead will probably need a 2-stage filter but the H.T. lead only a single stage, as indicated in Fig. 9.
 If filament